 - 1.1.6.
 The study area comprises all land within an approximate radius of 1.5km from the centre of the Application Site.
-The limited extent of the study area is due to the enclosed nature of the local landscape comprising a shallow undulating topography, mature woodland, built form and hedgerow context. - 1.1.7.
-The degree of visual containment is high, with distant views within the study area limited to the western boundary via an opening between the mature woodland block of Birch Wood and How Wood and the built form associated with Chiswell Green. - 1.1.8.
-Footpath HCC FP3 skirting the east boundary and grade II listed Burston Manor represent the most sensitive receptors to development of the site.
+The limited extent of the study area is due to the enclosed nature of the local landscape comprising a shallow undulating topography, mature woodland, built form and hedgerow context. - within the study area limited to the western boundary via an opening between the mature woodland block of Birch Wood and How Wood and the built form associated with Chiswell Green. - 1.1.8.
+Footpath HCC FP3 on the east boundary and the Grade II listed Burston Manor represent the most sensitive receptors to development of the site.